Orcomp/Boxstarter/Readme.md

     1. Manual: Update BIOS (for new Windows installs)
     1. Boxstarter: **UpdateWindows.txt** (Run this just after installing windows.)
+    	- Double check the file and uncomment line for Dell isntalls
-    1. Manual: Install drivers (for new Windows installs) using Dell Command update
+    1. Manual: Install drivers (for new Windows installs)
     1. Manual: Run PowerShell Scripts to set correct settings for Win10 (See section below)
     1. Boxstarter: **InstallSoftware.txt**
     1. Manual Installs: